biocatiit/website/content/pages/users_orientation.rst

-            *   The current ANL policy on electrical work (which can be found at http://www.aps.anl.gov/Safety_and_Training/User_Safety_Updates/AUSU_16feb05_elec.pdf) must be distributed to the On-site Spokesperson and be generally avaliable to all members of the group.
+            *   The current ANL policy on electrical work (which can be found at http://www.aps.anl.gov/Safety_and_Training/User_Safety_Updates/AUSU_16feb05_elec.pdf) must be distributed to the On-site Spokesperson and be generally available to all members of the group.

             *   Electrical work below 50 V may only be performed by those who have read the Update or have completed ESH371 and ESH114.